 115.78(f): Policy 202.057 establishes if the investigation reveals that an offender has made a false accusation that the incarcerated individual, in good faith, could not have believed to be true, the facility may take disciplinary action against the incarcerated individual through all means available.
 Based on a review of the Offender Discipline Rules 303.010, if an incarcerated individual makes a complaint in good faith about staff protected under state or federal law, the facility must possess evidence corroborating the staff member's report to charge the individual for the 'Lying and Misrepresentation'.
-This procedure was confirmed during an interview with the AWO/ PCM.
+This procedure was confirmed during an interview with the AWO/ PCM and the facility provided (2) examples of disciplinary reports issued for false allegations.
+Of the 54 allegations reported within the prior 12 months, 51 were closed as either unsubstantiated or unfounded.